-Flip your Smartphone between Portrait and Landscape mode to see the HTML 5 Picture Tag in action When displaying a web page in PORTRAIT mode, I have a goal to use the appropiate size image for the device by:
+Deliver A Consistent User Experience (UX) On ANY SIZE Screen Device When displaying a web page on ANY SIZE SCREEN, I have a goal to use the appropiate size image for the device by:

 ✅ Using aproximatly 50% of the top of the screen to display my logo and the appropriate size image for mobile and desktop/laptop devices.